johnbillion/user-switching/readme.txt

 2. The 'Switch To' link on the Users screen

 == Changelog ==

+= 0.3 =
+* Adds an admin bar menu item (WordPress 3.1+) for switching back to user you switched from.

 = 0.2.2 =
 * Respect the current 'Remember me' setting when switching users.